Capturing Context-Aware Route Choice Semantics for Trajectory Representation Learning: Introduction

 \section{Introduction}

-The proliferation of devices equipped with the Global Positioning System (GPS) facilitates the large-scale collection of spatio-temporal trajectories, capturing fine-grained movement patterns of vehicles or pedestrians~\cite{zheng2015trajectory, wang2020deep, wang2021survey, chen2024deep}.
-These trajectories contain rich spatio-temporal semantics and can be used to support various downstream applications, including travel time estimation~\cite{mao2025dutytte}, location prediction~\cite{xu2024taming}, and trajectory similarity analysis~\cite{hu2023spatio}.
+\IEEEPARstart{T}{he} proliferation of GPS-enabled devices facilitates the large-scale collection of spatiotemporal trajectories, which record detailed movement patterns of vehicles~\cite{zheng2015trajectory, wang2021survey, wang2022deep}.
+These trajectories encode rich spatiotemporal semantics that support a wide range of downstream applications, including travel time estimation~\cite{james2023citywide}, mobility prediction~\cite{zhang2023beyond}, and trajectory similarity analysis~\cite{hu2024spatio}.

-\textit{Trajectory representation learning} (TRL), which encodes raw trajectory data into low-dimensional embeddings, receives considerable attention for its capacity to extract spatio-temporal patterns from trajectories~\cite{mao2022jointly, yang2023lightpath, jiang2023self}.
-Early TRL methods~\cite{yao2017trajectory, li2018deep} are predominantly task-specific, which inherently limits their generalizability across diverse downstream tasks.
-To overcome this limitation, subsequent studies adopt self-supervised learning strategies to improve the generalizability of learned representations.
-For instance, Trembr~\cite{fu2020trembr} employs an encoder-decoder architecture for trajectory reconstruction to capture spatio-temporal characteristics; PIM~\cite{chen2021robust} maximizes mutual information to derive path representations from both global and local perspectives; START~\cite{jiang2023self} captures travel semantics and temporal regularities via masked language modeling and contrastive learning; further extending START, TRACK~\cite{han2025bridging} enriches road segment features with historical speed profiles, while GREEN~\cite{zhou2025grid} learns multi-scale contextual information from both grid-level and segment-level trajectories.
-However, despite these advancements, existing methods fundamentally regard a trajectory as an isolated spatio-temporal sequence, overlooking the latent influential factors that govern its formation.